khulnasoft-lab/design.khulnasoft.com/contents/components/filter.md

 ## Design specifications

-Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link:
+Color, spacing, dimensions, and layout specific information pertaining to this component can be viewed using the following link:

 [Sketch Measure Preview for filters](https://gitlab-org.gitlab.io/gitlab-design/hosted/design-gitlab-specs/filters-spec-previews/)